IELTS Writing Vocabulary: What is it?

 Upward trend | A general movement towards a higher level | There is an upward trend in the sales of electric vehicles. |

-IELTS Writing Task 1: Table Vocabulary
+IELTS Writing Vocabulary for Table Chart

-The right choice of vocabulary for the IELTS table questions can help you describe the specific details, relationships, and comparisons presented in tabular format.
+The right choice of vocabulary for the IELTS table chart can help you describe the specific details, relationships, and comparisons presented in tabular format.
 This will improve your ability to communicate data points effectively during the IELTS exam.

 Word List